catherinism/catherinism.github.io/_posts/2019-12-17-mood_check_app_-_react_redux_final_project.markdown

  Anyway, here are some of the things I did to finish my project.

-*  First, I created a mock-up using Adobe XD.
+**1. First, I created a mock-up using Adobe XD. **

 Please take note that this is not exactly how my app looks like.
-I've done this with my previous projects, and it really helped me especially with the routes.
+I've done this with my previous projects, and it really helped me visualize my project and how I want my routes to work.
+I was also inspired by the Momentum chrome app and meditation apps.

  ![](https://i.imgur.com/9pAUXuX.png)

  ![](https://i.imgur.com/wI43dEh.png)

  ![](https://i.imgur.com/leivnd8.png)
+**
+**2. Review React**

-*  And since I took a break for months, I forgot most of the React lessons.
-Aside from the lessons in Learn.co, I reviewed React through [Scrimba](https://scrimba.com/g/glearnreact).
+I took a break for months that I forgot most of the React lessons.
+Aside from the React lessons in Learn.co, I reviewed it through [Scrimba](https://scrimba.com/g/glearnreact).
 I discovered it through [FreeCodeCamp](https://www.youtube.com/watch?v=DLX62G4lc44&t=2554s).

 >  "Scrimba lets you play around with the instructor's code directly inside the screencast.
 As a result, you'll learn faster and have more fun.”
 >

+**3. Read other students blogs.**

-* Then, I read some other students' blogs to check what helped them create the final project.
+Other students' blog tremendously helped me in creating the final project.
 One of them is [Sachin Majahan's](http://crackingthecode.net/final_project_react-redux_front-end_web_app_with_rails_api_back-end).

 * In his blog, I learned about the [Build Rails API Backend w React Frontend](Build Rails API Backend w React Frontend) video.
 It really helped me start my backend and frontend, and then connect them.
 I don't think I've seen it in the Learn.co's video lectures.

+**4. Watched React/Redux videos**

-* I watched more videos from the [Learn.co's videos](https://instruction.learn.co/student/video_lectures#/?query=React) like the Globetrotter series.
+I watched more videos from the [Learn.co's videos](https://instruction.learn.co/student/video_lectures#/?query=React) like the Globetrotter series.